 Looking for an easy craft to celebrate the arrival of summer?
-This colourful butterfly suncatcher is sure to brighten up any window—and it includes a free template for you to download and print at home!
+This colorful butterfly suncatcher is sure to brighten up any window—and it includes a free template for you to download and print at home!

 So with the (almost) summer sun brightening our windows, of course we had to make another one.
 And what better way to celebrate summer than with a butterfly craft?
+(Butterflies, and of course, ice cream—like this cute 3D Puffy Paint Ice Cream.)

 And to make your life a little easier, I even created a template for you to download and print at home—which means you should have no difficulty making your own!